 A lower ISO, such as 100, needs more light but gives you more detail.
 A higher ISO needs less light, but the image might have noise.

 The shutter speed, aperture, and ISO are the three elements of the exposure triangle.
-The exposure triangle is one of the most fundamental elements in photography.
+The

-You adjust each setting in relation to the others to achieve the perfect exposure.
-The lighting situation can determine the settings you choose.
-Or it might be down to the effect you want.
+You adjust each setting in relation to the others to achieve the perfect

 Some camera apps include exposure compensation.
-This allows you to change the exposure value of your shot.
+This allows you to change the

-Play With Depth of Field
+Step 4: Play With Depth of Field

 The freedom of manual controls on your camera means you can play with depth of field.
 The depth of field is how much of your shot is in focus.